 Tayport 4 Cupar Athletic 2

 Unfortunately, there are no details of this win which put Tayport into the 3rd round.
-However, Tayport were without their regular right back James Wilkie who sadly had died through illness earlier in the month
+Sadly, Tayport were without their regular right back James Wilkie who had succumbed to an illness and died earlier in the month.

 26th November 1910